 The Life After Stroke Awards judging panel has the tough task of picking our inspirational winners.
-Each member of our diverse panel has been affected by stoke in some way, and all support the Stroke Association’s goal of wanting to change the lives of people affected by stroke.
+Each member of our diverse panel has been affected by stroke in some way, and all support the Stroke Association’s goal of wanting to change the lives of people affected by stroke.

 Lady Fellowes, LVO, Chair of judges